GASVIC/gasvic.github.io/README.rst

 to do some heavy-duty data cleaning at the human level, eg removing "tickets are still on sale" from years-ago shows.

-The shop will not be affected by this, so a plan will be needed which keeps the same shop we currently have.
-(Long-term, there are many options for a replacement shop, but they would be separate proposals.)

 There would be no WYSIWYG editor; instead, you have a simple text markup that looks like its result.
 For serious formatting changes, this would be something new to learn, but most people won't need to learn it.
 If someone proposes a